← All stories

 Scene 6 / 7

-Sonai spread her wings and flew off across the canal.
-“Come back, Sonai!
-Come back!”
-Godai cried, running to the water's edge.
-But Sonai never looked back; she faded far… far away.
-In the empty nest lay only straw the golden eggs never came again.
+The goose spread her wings and flew off across the river.
+"Come back!
+Please, come back!" cried the jackal, running to the water's edge.
+But the goose never once looked back.
+And in the empty nest lay nothing but straw.

 Scene 7 / 7

-From that day on, Godai was never greedy again.
-Even now, the empty nest makes his chest ache for it was greed's own hand that lost him both the golden eggs and his friend.
-With what little he has he's now content a lesson bought at a heavy price.
+From that day on, the jackal was never greedy again.
+Even now, one look at that empty nest makes his chest ache for it was his own greed that cost him both the golden eggs and his dear friend.